rybodiddly/Kijiji-Reposter/README.md

 # Kijiji-Reposter
-Kijiji Automated Reposting and Replying Utility written in Python (version 3.7.7 at time of creation).
-Is completely api driven (i.e. no webscraping).
+Kijiji Automated Reposting and Replying Utility written in Python (version 3).
+The reposter is completely api driven (i.e. no webscraping).
 Utilizes Flask, to run a local server designed to manage the GUI interface and reposting / scheduling and auto reply functions.
 Viable for both server and desktop environments, but if desktop, system must run 24/7 and have sleep functions disabled.

 __Recent Updates:__